fern-api/fern/packages/docs/docs/getting-started.md

 - [How do I get API documentation?](./features/api-docs.md)
 - [How do I get server-side type safety?](./features/server.md)
 - [How do I get a Postman integration?](./features/postman.md)

-## Generate code

-Fern's code generators run remotely in the cloud.
-The input is your **Fern Definition** and the output is auto-generated code.
-You configure which generators you're using in [`generators.yml`](./cli/generate.md).

-Check out [an example generators.yml](https://github.com/fern-api/fern-examples/blob/main/fern/api/generators.yml) on Github.